gerdemb/SQLiteChangesetSync/README.md

   - `uuid`: `String?` - The UUID of the current head changeset. `nil` indicates the root head.

 - **Note on Database Structure:**
-  This is an internal data structure and should not be manipulated by the application directoy.
+  The `Head` object is used internally by `ChangesetRepository` and should not be modified.
 The `head` table in the database backing this struct is designed to contain only a single row.
 This row holds the UUID value of the current head of the repository, representing the latest state of the synchronized data.
 It's crucial to maintain this table with only one row to ensure the integrity and correct tracking of the repository's head state.

 ## `ChangesetRepository`